Achilles Tendon Surgery and

 During the first 24 to 72 hours after the surgery your ankle will be tender, swollen and very painful.
 Your leg will be weak and unstable making it impossible for you to put weight on your leg without some kind of help.
 This is why your doctor or surgeon will have you outfitted for a cast, ankle brace and/or crutches before the procedure.
 When you are relying on a cast/brace and crutches your Achilles tendon is less likely to be as active as it once was.
 This is usually why atrophy (loss) of your lower leg muscles (specifically your calf muscle) happens.

 Ask any doctor and they will tell you that the success of your surgery depends on your level of dedication to regular at home care of your Achilles Tendon.
-Most of our Achilles tendon post-op clients have treated themselves successfully through regular use of a Cold Compress or Ice Pack and an Achilles TShellz Wrap.
+Most of our Achilles tendon post-op clients feel their recovery was greatly aided through regular adherence to a conservative treatment protocol involving the use of a Cold Compress or Ice Pack and an Achilles TShellz Wrap.

 Getting Started with Your Post-Operative Rehabilitation